 Residents intending to visit the country or are already there should monitor the situation, exercise caution and attend to personal safety.
 Residents should avoid all non-essential travel to eastern Mindanao and avoid all travel to central and western Mindanao due to the unpredictable security situation.
-Those in the Philippines who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or the consular protection hotline of the Chinese Embassy / Consulate-General in the Philippines (Embassy - (63) 9178972695, Consulate-General in Cebu - (63) 9175495614 and Consulate-General in Laoag - (63) 9178051226).
+Those in the Philippines who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or the consular protection hotline of the Chinese Embassy / Consulate-General in the Philippines (Embassy - (63) 9178972695 or 2-2311033, Consulate-General in Cebu - (63) 9175495614 and Consulate-General in Laoag - (63) 9178051226).

 - On 2 September 2016, a bomb attack occurred in Davao City, Mindanao, resulting in serious casualties.
 On 5 September 2016, the Filipino authorities declared a state of national emergency on account of lawless violence.